xReniar/OCR-Dataset-Generator/README.md

   - `bbox`: values of the bounding box

 # Data Augmentation
-The data augmentation relies on the `Albumentations` module, check `./src/augmenter.py` to add more augmentations.
+The data augmentation relies on [Albumentations](https://albumentations.ai/), check `./src/augmenter.py` to add more augmentations.

 # Data output
 Below are shown the details of the output folders generated after the training data generation, along with instructions on how to use them.
 The examples below assume that both tasks are selected.